PoovannanPonnai/HeadLinesApp/README.md

 1.Open Chrome Browser

 2.Enter the url as http://loclhost:3000

+3.Please change the port number in the url as per the react application port number